RiugaBachi/necrophagy/README.md

 A 'program' in the context of Necrophagy refers to a tuned instrument, as per MIDI terminology.
 Programs are constructed via the `Tuned :: Instrument -> p -> Program p` constructor, where `Instrument` is any valid MIDI instrument (re-exported from the `midi` package).

-`p` refers to a tuning name.
+`p` refers to a specialized tuning name.
 All tuning names have the kind `Nat -> Type`; in other words, they are parameterized over a string count.
 Each _specialized_ tuning name against a string count may have a `Tuning` instance, which is a poly-kinded list of notes, each specialized to a particular octave number.
 Notes are defined by the following lifted data declaration:

 ```hs
 data Note (n :: Nat)